sudheeksha/Using-Food-for-Data-Science-Instruction/README.md

 \end{figure}

 When deciding between K means or Hierarchical clustering, usually, Hierarchical Clustering is preferable.
 It is because Hierarchical clustering has fewer hidden assumptions about the distribution of data.
 With K means clustering, the desired number of clusters should be known.
-Also, k-means will often give unintuitive results if the data is not well-separated into sphere-like clusters, \emph{k} picked is not well-suited to the shape of the data or initial values for the cluster centroids are weird.
+Also, k-means will often give unintuitive results if the data is not well-separated into sphere-like clusters, *k* picked is not well-suited to the shape of the data or initial values for the cluster centroids are weird.

 The only requirement (which k-means also shares) of hierarchical clustering is that a distance has to be calculated between each pair of data points.
 Hierarchical clustering typically joins nearby points into a cluster, and then successively adds nearby points to the nearest group.
 A dendrogram can be used to decide how many clusters your data has, by cutting the dendrogram at different heights.
 Of course, it has to be pre-decided on how many clusters one wants.

 ## Artifical Neural networks
 Artificial Neural Networks is a computational model that has a similar structure of the neural network of a human brain.
 Like in the human brain, there is a neuron called a node.
 There can be multiple layers in the network.
 The node in one layer is connected to all the nodes in the subsequent layer.
 The signal in this network flows from left to right.
 The node, when given an input, implements a function and forwards the output to the next layer.
 Each input is given a weight.
 This weight depends on the significance of the input.
 The resulting output is generated after all the nodes complete the above process.
 There are various kinds of neural networks, but the most commonly used ones
 are:
-\begin{enumerate}
-    \item Feedforward
+- Feedforward
-    \item Recurrent
+- Recurrent
-\end{enumerate}

 Artificial Neural Network is used to find the classification between muffins and cupcakes.
 It similarly classifies the data as Support Vector Machines but takes slightly longer.
 This shows that we should not use ANN unless it is required, and it better to go with the more straightforward option of SVM (Occam’s Razor).